46bit/netscan-practical/docs/exercise1.rst

 internal, private network.
 We can only connect to IP addresses and ports on a private network by going through a router configured to allow that.

-The first exercise will be learning how to see what services are accessible on an Internet server.
-In the Introduction I explained what ports are, and we're going to connect to port 1, 2, …, 65535 to see which are listening.
+The first exercise will be learning how to see what services are accessible on a server you can access.
+In the Introduction I explained what ports are.
+We're going to talk to port 1, 2, …, 65535 to see which are listening.

 ------------------------------------------------------------
 Task 1: Manually with netcat
 ------------------------------------------------------------

-We'd like to connect to each port in turn, and see if our connection is successful, is rejected, or times out.
+We'd like to connect to each port in turn and see if our connection is successful, is rejected, or times out.
 A successful connection tells us a service is listening on that port, and often the service sends you its name when you open the connection.
-A rejected connection is immediately closed, which commonly means a firewall in place.
-A connection that times out is either firewalled or nothing was listening on that port.
+A connection dropped by a firewall will time out after awhile.
+A connection rejected by a firewall or with nothing listening will fail to connect immediately.

 We can use netcat to open a connection to a chosen IP address and port, then see what comes back ::